 - The course will expose the students to basics of Boolean algebra and it will further help them to understand the workings of a modern computer. - Students will be trained to build a computing system using elementary logic gates such as NAND, AND, OR etc. through simulation software.

-CO1: To develop an understanding on Boolean Algebra and Digital Logic
+CO1: Explain the concept of Boolean Algebra and Digital Logic

-CO2: To introduce the implementation of digital logic systems
+CO2: Implement different combinational and sequential digital logic systems